Supreme Court orders Biden to pause lifting Title 42 border restriction

 The Supreme Court has ordered the Biden administration to halt its plans to cease the use of Title 42, a controversial guideline used by US border authorities to turn away many migrants over the past two years.

-Chief Justice John Roberts issued the stay Monday afternoon as the Supreme Court takes up a case from GOP attorneys general seeking to keep the policy in place.
+Chief Justice John Roberts issued the stay on Monday afternoon as the Supreme Court takes up a case from GOP attorneys general seeking to keep the policy in place.
 Though most US Covid restrictions and guidelines have gone away, the Title 42 policy’s effect on stemming the tide of migrants seeking asylum at the southern border has led to conservative states to demand that it be kept in place.

 Those same conservative states warn that the end of Title 42 restrictions will mean a surge of migrants at the southern border seeking to cross illegally.